AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 +++
 draft = false
 date = 2020-11-09T17:54:11Z
-title = "Efficient NoSQL filtering and pagination with DynamoDB - part 1" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB." slug = "dynamodb-efficient-filtering" tags = ['nosql-series','dynamodb','aws']
+title = "Filtering without using filters in DynamoDB" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB." slug = "dynamodb-efficient-filtering" tags = ['nosql-series','dynamodb','aws']